Ingrid Stitt

-Ingrid Stitt (born 1965/1966) is an Australian politician.
-She has been a Labor Party member of the Victorian Legislative Council since 2018, representing Western Metropolitan Region.
-She is a former union leader who won preselection over Jane Garrett in November 2017.
+Ingrid Stitt (born 1965/1966) is an Australian politician and former trade union official who has served as the Victorian Minister for Health and Minister for Ambulance Services since August 2026.
+She has served as Minister for Mental Health since October 2023 and Special Minister of State since April 2026.
+Stitt has been an Labor Party member of the Victorian Legislative Council since 2018, representing the Western Metropolitan Region.

+Early and political career

-In September 2020, Stitt was appointed Minister for Workplace Safety and Minister for Early Childhood in the Second Andrews Ministry.
+Before entering parliament, Stitt served as secretary of the Victorian branch of the Australian Services Union from 2004 to 2018.
+She entered the ministry in September 2020 as Minister for Workplace Safety and Minister for Early Childhood.

 Stitt is a member of the Labor Left faction of the Labor Party.

-Early life
+Personal life

 Stitt was born in the United Kingdom to artists Peter and Daphne Stitt.
 In 1974, when Ingrid was 8, the Stitts moved to Australia when Peter took up a lecturing job at the Prahran College of the Arts in Melbourne.